I can’t believe this journey is finally over. Even though it was only Part 3 of 8 (and who knows if JoJolion will even be the end at this point).

 For some time now, I have struggled to determine exactly what it is about JoJo’s Bizarre Adventure that I love so much.
-Is it the multi-generational storyline, the psychological maneuvers of the characters, the exaggerated drama of their suffering and misfortune, the gross out humor that’s all in good fun, the exaggeratedly masculine appearance of the characters, the surprisingly poignant moments, the expertly plotted plot twists, Araki’s perfect research on basically everything that suits his plot mechanics and world building, or is it just how nearly every single character is a total fucking melodramatic spaz or a completely badass stoic straight man unfazed by anything…what exactly is it about this series that just works so well for me?
+Is it the multi-generational storyline, the psychological maneuvers of the characters, the exaggerated drama of their suffering and misfortune, the gross out humor that’s all in good fun, the exaggeratedly masculine appearance of the characters, the surprisingly poignant moments, the expertly plotted plot twists, Araki’s perfect research on basically everything that suits his plot mechanics and world building, or is it just how nearly every single character is extremely melodramatic or a completely stoic straight man unfazed by anything…what exactly is it about this series that just works so well for me?

-And when was the last time that I have EVER enjoyed a long-running series this much, and had all of these feelings toward it.
+And when was the last time that I have ever enjoyed a long-running series this much, and had all of these feelings toward it.
 Even if it wasn’t perfect, even if it could be shorter, even if some parts were more consistent than others…

 Ah.
 Of course…when I originally started SC, I said that I thought this series was basically shonen Sailor Moon.
 I also once said that the adrenaline rush I had while watching Phantom Blood and Battle Tendency (the 2012 series) was comparable to that of what I had when watching Symphogear for the first time.
 Gurren Lagann as well.

 And I will not retract those statements at all.
 It can no longer be denied how influential JoJo is on so many things in anime/manga that exist today even without us realizing it.
 And it is for that reason that to me, it is the perfect shonen anime.